LucioYang/78_SolverForQueensPuzzle/README.md

 ### no parameters and no return in the recursive method
 Unlike many recursive solutions, `recordSolutionsStarted` in `SolverForQueensPuzzle`...

-* takes no parameters and
+* takes no parameters and citations
 * returns no value.

 That's ok, because all that information is communicated via